 A readmitted student will be dismissed from the university if, upon attempting a minimum of 24 credit hours following his or her readmission from Academic Suspension, the student fails to achieve a CGPA of 2.0 or higher.
-A readmitted student will also be dismissed from the university if, at the end of any academic term after removal of Academic Probation, the student's CGPA once again drops below 2.0.
+A readmitted student will also be dismissed from the university if, at the end of any academic term after completing the minimum 24 credit hours the student's CGPA once again drops below 2.0.